Technician Economy

 to be used

-The Institute produces research that connects national labor market signals, regional employer demand, technician role analysis, and field evidence from emerging regional marketplaces.
+The Foundry produces research that connects national labor market signals, regional employer demand, technician role analysis, and field evidence from emerging regional marketplaces.
 Its purpose is not only to describe technician shortages, but to help leaders act.

 Regional Briefs